ritvik1882/Blog-Sphere/README.md

 ---

+To run locally:

+Clone repo

-To run locally, on the project terminal type:
+On the project terminal:
 > npm install

 > npm run dev